Ailta/ShadowShooter/README.md

 # and then open 'src' folder in cmd and type "npm install", it will install all the necessary packages
 # to start the server type "npm run dev" in cmd that is in opened in 'src' folder

+# or to install and run the project, you can just run START.BAT